 In some states, a passing score on the ATCBE is a condition for licensure.
-If you are interested in taking the ATCBE for the purpose of state licensure, you must comply with your state's licensure process.
-Please refer to the state-by-state information provided on the ATCB website and contact your state licensure board for specific requirements.
+If you are interested in taking the ATCBE for state licensure, you must comply with your state's licensure process.
+Please refer to the state licensure provided on the ATCB website and contact your state licensure board for specific requirements.

-State approval is required in order to take the ATCBE for state licensure.
+State approval is required to take the ATCBE for state licensure.
 To apply for the exam, you must complete the application online via MyATCB.
 Please read all information included in the application and follow all instructions carefully.
-You are required to submit a copy of your approval letter from your state board in order to be approved to sit for the exam.
-Applicants are strongly encouraged to retain a copy of all submitted materials.
+In addition, you must submit a copy of your approval letter from your state board to be approved to sit for the exam.
+Applicants should retain a copy of all submitted materials.

 Taking the ATCBE for state licensure DOES NOT qualify you as an ATR-BC.
-If you are a Registered Art Therapist (ATR) in good standing and have already passed the ATCBE as part of your state licensure in the past five years (60 months), you may apply for Board Certification (ATR-BC) using your passing ATCBE score.
-You must apply online and you must have taken and passed the ATCBE for state licensure within the preceding five years (60 months) prior to submitting your application.
+However, suppose you are a Registered Art Therapist (ATR) in good standing and have already passed the ATCBE as part of your state licensure in the past five years (60 months).
+In that case, you may apply for Board Certification (ATR-BC) using your passing ATCBE score.
+You must apply via MyATCB, and you must have taken and passed the ATCBE for state licensure within the preceding five years (60 months) before submitting your application.